Skip to main content

 && uv sync --frozen --no-dev --no-editable --package audit-api --python 3.11

-uv python install 3.11 materializes the managed interpreter before uv sync runs. --python 3.11 forces the sync to use it.
-Without both flags, uv can and will pick a newer interpreter on the next build just because it exists in the cache.
+uv python install 3.11 materializes the managed interpreter before uv sync runs, and --python 3.11 forces the sync to use it.
+Leave off either flag and uv will happily pick a newer interpreter on the next build for no reason other than it's sitting in the cache.

 The /root mode 700 problem

-uv installs its managed Python interpreters under $HOME/.local/share/uv/python by default.
-When the container runs as root, that is /root/.local/share/uv/python.
-When the container runs as a non-root user (which it should), the venv shebang still points at /root/..., and /root is mode 700.
-Result:
+By default, uv installs its managed Python interpreters under $HOME/.local/share/uv/python.
+Run the container as root and that's /root/.local/share/uv/python.
+Run it as a non-root user (which you should), and the venv shebang still points at /root/..., except /root is mode 700.
+So:

 sh: 1: exec: /app/.venv/bin/uvicorn: Permission denied

-The venv shebang can be read; the interpreter it points at cannot.
-The healthcheck fails.
-Railway kills the container.
+The venv shebang reads fine; the interpreter it points at doesn't.
+The healthcheck fails, and Railway kills the container.

 The fix is to relocate uv's managed Python before the sync runs: